CluedIn-io/CluedIn.Documentation/docs/020-deployment/010-docker-compose.md

     ```shell
     ./cluedin.ps1 check
     ```
-    This will check a few things:
+    This command will check a few things:
     * That you have the needed software installed
     * That you have the ports needed to run CluedIn available
     * That you have logged into docker hub

-    If all these checks are green you are ready to proceed.
-If ports are in use then you may need to stop any programs locally that may be using them and re-run `check` again.
+    If all these checks are green, you are ready to proceed.
+However, if ports are in use, you may need to stop any programs locally that may be using them and re-run `check` again.

-1. Pull the latest cluedin images to your local machine
+1. Pull the latest CluedIn images to your local machine
     ```shell
     ./cluedin.ps1 pull
     ```